 - Copyright infringement issues- Certain images and videos might be protected by copyrights and there’s a need for caution when you are scraping videos or images.

 - Data cleanliness- Cleanliness of data is a must when it comes to doing business- mainly because your reputation depends on it.
 However, much of the data online isn’t authenticated and has no proof.
 For example, you may crawl some data and find that a cell phone you are selling has 4Gb of RAM, but later on, a customer might complain that the phone only has 2Gb of RAM and accuse you of making false claims.
 To reduce such instances, it is always better to crawl data from multiple sources and have one source to back the other.

 - Longer process- In case you are scraping the data by yourself, then the process is pretty long, starting from requirement gathering, to website listing, actually scraping the data, cleaning it, converting it to required formats and then plugging it to existing systems.

-Getting alternate data to benefit your business processes might take time and even be tough in the beginning but would definitely pay off in the long run.
+Getting Alternative Data to benefit your business processes might take time and even be tough in the beginning but would definitely pay off in the long run.
 Keeping data untapped is just leaving out on opportunities.
 While we understand that building a data scraping team and having them crawl, clean and convert alt data for eCommerce into a pluggable format, is difficult, there are many other options available.
-One such is using the help of a service provider like us, at Promptcloud, to make your data gathering a two-step process- you give us the requirements give you the data.
+One such is using the help of a service provider like us, at PromptCloud, to make your data gathering a two-step process- you give us the requirements give you the data.